lygttxs/learn_git/readme.txt

 Git is a version control system.
-GIt is a free software.
+Git is a free software.
 Git is a distributed version control system.

+Git is a nice tool.